 01 of 14

-Paving patterns can add a lot of texture and interest to the surface of any scale of model scene.
-I set up a traditional fan pattern of paving to lay out in air dry clay (I used Creative Paperclay) for the front of my miniature shop.
-Fans are the most difficult pattern to lay out, but there is an easy wan to make these old world surfaces quickly.
+Paving patterns can add a lot of texture and interest to the surface of any scale model scene.
+Fans are the most difficult pattern to layout, but there is an easy way to make this old world surface quickly.
 If you prefer the same method can be used to make all kinds of cobble patterns.
-Cobblestone fans add an old world look to the surface which is in keeping with the shop style.
+Cobblestone fans add an old world look to the surface which aligns with the shop style.
 To make this type of paving, the fastest method is to use your favorite brand of air dry clay and a custom made 'cutter' in the appropriate size.
 If you wish you can color your clay with acrylic paint to the shade you want for the filler beneath the pavers, or you can paint the pavers and the spaces between them with a faux finish once the air dry clay is dry.Continue to 2 of 14 below.

 02 of 14

 The fan paving pattern is fairly easy to draw out to fit the area you want to pave.
 We set our fans up for 1:12 dollhouse scale, using 1/4 inch/6millimeter pavers (sized to represent 3-inch/7.5 centimeters squares in full size) You will need a drawing compass or one basic circle drawn to the right size that you can use as a template for the other circles.

 To draw the fan pattern start with a circle whose radius equals the depth you want for your fan.
 (I used a circle 5 inches/12.5 centimeters) in diameter.
 Divide the length of the radius in half, and mark that line between the center of your circle and the outside rim of your circle as shown.

 Second Line of Circles